 “Come on, Dom.
 If the mother was so worried, why did she wait so long to report it?”
 Lembroski asked impatiently.
 He was a big beefy man whose white shirt advertised the pancakes and syrup he had for breakfast that morning at the Pantry Café.
-Dom knew him from the force and from the little my uncle let drop, Lembroski owed him a favor or two.
-Lembroski liked to play the ponies and my uncle had given him an inside tip on an exacta that had paid out fifty to one at Santa Anita.
+Dom knew him from his days on the force and from the little my uncle let drop, Lembroski owed him a favor or two.
+Lembroski liked to play the ponies and Dom had given him an inside tip on an exacta that had paid out fifty to one at Santa Anita.
 Lembroski had a place at Big Bear that was his pride and joy.
 The cabin was pretty bare bones, but still too much to keep up on a detective’s salary.
 A lot of cops pad their paychecks, and not always in ways that are strictly on the up and up.

 “She hired me after going to you guys.
 Calhoun at Central caught the call, but he told her that since her daughter was over the age of eighteen, they had to wait at least twenty four hours to file the report.
 Convinced the mother she was overreacting.
 When the daughter still didn’t show up on Tuesday morning, she came to see me.”

 “If we chased after every chippie who turned a date into an extended honeymoon, we wouldn’t have the manpower to scratch our own asses,” McGreevy said sharply.
-He obviously didn’t like the implication that the cops should have done more.
+He didn’t like the implication that the cops should have done more.
 I looked worriedly at Dom, but he didn’t take the bait.

 “That’s pretty much what I told the mother.
 A common enough story,” Dom said mildly.
 He reached into his front jacket pocket and pulled out a pack of Chesterfield’s.
 He offered the pack around.
 McGreevy visibly thawed as he took one.
 The two men lit up.